satyamx/meetbot/README.md

 Ubuntu/Debian users can do so using `sudo apt-get install supervisor`

-Make sure you're in the first meetbot directory and run the following commands to set up Celery on Supervisor
+Make sure you're in the parent meetbot directory and run the following commands to set up Celery on Supervisor

 `meetbot=$(pwd)`